 Applicant folders will be logged in at the Regional Office and forwarded to the designated administrative file review coordinator who will then ensure that the file is reviewed by the appropriate regional health specialist e.g., nurse, physician, mental health provider, dentist, or disability coordinator, for a clinical review and enrollment recommendation.
 Behavior and readmittance reviews will be forwarded to an assigned Regional Office staff member, and he or she will make a recommendation to the Regional Director for final disposition.
-The Regional Director will issue a clear, documented, written decision regarding review of a determination of ineligibility.
+The Regional Director will issue a clear, documented, written decision to the applicant regarding review of a determination of ineligibility.
+The Regional Office will notify both the AC and the center of the final determination.